“Change yourself and fortune will change with you.” – Portuguese Proverb

 The rationale for pursuing personal growth is the understanding of oneself and self-improvement.
 It is becoming more than you already are.
 It is a journey.
 Your journey becomes the part of the process to be enjoyed.
 There is no destination or arriving point.
 You continually work on aspects or parts of yourself that you would like to improve.
 It may be emotional, intellectual or physical aspects.

 So why is personal growth important to health?
-Personal growth focuses on influences areas of the mind which you may have identified as warranting attention and improvement.
+Personal growth focuses on affecting areas of the mind which you may have identified as warranting attention and improvement.
 The ultimate goal is to transcend any limitations you’ve placed upon yourself by living the life you truly deserve.

 For example, you might have trouble forming intimate relationships with the opposite sex or sabotage the relationship due to: jealousy, fear, resentment, anxiety, anger or any other destructive emotion.